triblatron/dagui/README.md

 We have hit Prototype1, rendering of a Widget tree, namely a Label with a face and some text.
 Next up, Prototype2 with layout and more complex Widgets.

+### 20250831
+We are removing the dependency on GLUT.

 ## Collaboration

 Pull requests will be allowed at some point.
 There will be a coding style and probably automated linting which could be a barrier to contribution.